-- s.
+- a.
 All County employees are hereby advised of P.L.
-2003, c.310, banning the of use hand-held cellular phones while operating a motor vehicle. - t.
-It shall be the policy of this County for all County employees conducting County business to either use a hands-free device if talking on a cell phone while driving or pull off the road to a safe location before using their cell phone. - u.
+2003, c.310, banning the of use handheld cellular phones while operating a motor vehicle. - b.
+It shall be the policy of this County for all County employees conducting County business to either use a hands-free device if talking on a cell phone while driving or pull off the road to a safe location before using their cell phone. - c.
 All County employees who have been provided with cell phones shall also be provided with a hands-free device.